Building relationships and improving compliance with environmental health, trading standards and fire safety legislation through Primary Authority.

 - an up to date list of members

-- a link to a place where this list is published, such as on the co-ordinator’s own website
+- a link to where this list is published, such as the co-ordinator’s own website

 - information on where an enforcing officer can get the list, such as an email address for the co-ordinator who can supply it

 Further information on co-ordinator’s responsibilities for sharing membership lists is available in section 26.13 of the statutory guidance.

 Primary Authority is an effective way to help businesses comply with regulations.
 Primary authorities generally report low levels of enforcement action against the businesses they partner with.